-Visas may be obtained either before you arrive in Indonesia or upon arrival.
+You can obtain a visa either before you arrive in Indonesia or upon arrival.

 Holders of a regular passport who are traveling for tourism may apply for a 30-day visitor Visa-on-Arrival at airports in Jakarta, Bali, Surabaya, Banda Aceh, Medan, Padang, Pekanbaru, Manado, Biak, Ambon, Balikpapan, Pontianak, Kupang, Batam, and South Sumatra.

 Visa-on-Arrival is also available at a limited number of seaports, including the Batam and Bintan ferry terminals opposite Singapore, but they are unavailable at any land border crossing.
-A Visa-on-Arrival may be extended one time only for a period of 30 additional days.
+A Visa-on-Arrival may also be extended one time only for a period of 30 additional days.

 Additional information: Embassy of Indonesia; U.S. Department of State